datthinh1801/NT219.L21.ANTN_19520982_Nguyen-Dat-Thinh/Lab 5-6/README.md

 Binary files coll_prefix_1 and coll_prefix_2 differ
 ```

-Let's see there MD5 hashes.
+Let's see their MD5 hashes.
 ```
 └─$ md5sum coll_prefix_1 coll_prefix_2
 1a2aa7a8215eb20f7a5b426f1e2a95fc  coll_prefix_1